GC-public-projects/AuthuiFirestoreDemo/README.md

 }
 ```
 #### Components explanations
-- viewModel : UserDataRepository as param thanks to the factory patern
+- `viewModel` : UserDataRepository as param thanks to the factory patern

-- userData : UserData object collected from the flow provided by the viewModel itself provided by the repository.
+- `userData` : UserData object collected from the flow provided by the viewModel itself provided by the repository.
 Thanks to the listener and the Stateflow, the UserData is updated in real time. userData behaves like a state as we used the delegation "by" to a State\<UserData\>.

-- targetedUserData : Behaves too like a state but as it is collected from a flow, it is not updated in real time.
+- `targetedUserData` : Behaves too like a state but as it is collected from a flow, it is not updated in real time.
 So in order to see the changes done to it, (if the targeted use is also authenticated) the screens needs to be left and reached again.

-- nickName, modifyNickName, age, modifyAge : Linked to the textFields to create the userData
+- `nickName`, `modifyNickName`, `age`, `modifyAge` : Linked to the textFields to create the userData

 # navigation creation